 Next, use the following spray formula:

-To 1 gallon of spray with Garrett Juice Plus add 8 - 16 ounces of 3 percent hydrogen peroxide (available at drug and grocery stores) and 1 tablespoon of Bio Wash.
+To 1 gallon of spray with Garrett Juice Plus add 8 - 16 ounces of 3 percent hydrogen peroxide (available at drug and grocery stores) and a fatty acid product.
 Spray the plants thoroughly.

 Healthy New Growth